BartolomeoRusso9/SpotiFLAC-Module-Version/README.md

 pip install SpotiFLAC
 ```

-On local installs, if you use JS extension providers like `ext:soundcloud`, SpotiFLAC will attempt to install Node.js automatically when needed.
-Supported package managers:

-- Linux: `apt-get`, `dnf`, `yum`, `pacman`
-- macOS: `brew`
-- Windows: `winget`, `choco`

-If automatic install is not possible, the CLI will prompt you to install Node.js ≥ 16 manually.

 ---

 ## Quick Start

 SpotiFLAC can be used in multiple ways.
-Choose the mode that fits your needs:
+Choose the mode that fits your needs.

-### GUI Mode (Recommended for most users)
+### GUI Mode (recommended for most users)

 Launch the graphical user interface with the `--gui` flag:

 ```bash
 spotiflac --gui
 ```

-> (Or python launcher.py --gui if running from source)
+*(Or `python launcher.py --gui` if running from source)*

-### Interactive Mode (Step-by-step wizard)
+### Interactive Mode (step-by-step wizard)

 SpotiFLAC features a smart Interactive Wizard that guides you step-by-step.
 To launch the wizard, use the `--interactive` flag:

 ```bash
 spotiflac --interactive
 ```

-> (Or python launcher.py --interactive if running from source)
+*(Or `python launcher.py --interactive` if running from source)*

-On launch it automatically runs a **service health check** before asking any questions, so you always know which providers are reachable.
+On launch it automatically runs a service health check before asking any questions, so you always know which providers are reachable.

 **What the wizard does at startup:**

-1. **Service Health Check** — probes provider endpoints and shows provider availability inline (✅ / ❌) before asking anything
+- **Service Health Check** — probes provider endpoints and shows provider availability inline (✅ / ❌) before asking anything
-2. **URL History** — shows your last 8 downloads so you can re-run one with a single keypress
+- **URL History** — shows your last 8 downloads so you can re-run one with a single keypress
-3. **Folder Memory** — remembers your last output directory and offers it as the default
+- **Folder Memory** — remembers your last output directory and offers it as the default
-4. **Profile Load** — optionally restores a full saved configuration
+- **Profile Load** — optionally restores a full saved configuration

 **Smart URL Detection:** If you input an Artist URL, it will ask if you want to download "Featuring" tracks.
 It skips this question for albums or playlists.